ChristopherJagielski/inspect-it-frontend/README.md

 Webpack and Babel let us comipling ready to use js file
 ### Spitting application into data entry and data anylising modules
 "Inspect" is the part where we can put all the data related to inspecting a part: its FG code, description, serial nunber, whether it is fine or what kind of a defect we found.
 We can also mark the area where the defects where found on a diagram.
+"Analyse" module lets us search the database by inspection date, part kind, serial number or defect type.
+It also displays defect(s) location(s) on the part diagram.

 ### "Canvas" Component as a visual representation on the defects
 The html "canvas" element is used to serve as a coordinates reference for marking and displaying defects locations.